What to Do in Barcelona in September: Montserrat, Soccer, & More

 With such beautiful weather this time of year, it would practically be a crime to not get out and explore.

 Barcelona’s picturesque location between rugged mountains and pristine coastline cements its status as one of the most beautiful places in Europe.
-Beyond city limits, you’ll find that the entire Catalan region offers an abundance of stunning destinations that are easily accessible from Barcelona on public transportation.
+Beyond city limits, you’ll find that the entire Catalan region offers an abundance of stunning destinations that are easily accessible from Barcelona on public transportation, making day trips easy.

 September is an especially great month to go to the beach as tourism slows down and temperatures remain high.
 Mountainous areas also cool off a bit by September and day trips to places like Montserrat are perfect this time of year.